 How you benefit from taking part

-Advantages of taking part in a trial
+Advantages of taking part in a clinical trial

-There are lots of advantages to taking part in a trial at Quotient Clinical – knowing that you are helping develop the medicines of the future, giving up your time to help others, a free comprehensive health check as part of your screening for the trial and getting paid for your time.
+There are lots of advantages to taking part in a clinical trial at Quotient Sciences – knowing that you are helping develop the medicines of the future, giving up your time to help others, a free comprehensive health check as part of your screening for the trial and getting paid for your time.
 You will also get to relax amongst a group of like-minded people – in the last year alone we worked with over 1,000 dosed volunteers from all sorts of backgrounds – from firemen and accountants to students, social workers, nurses and cabin crew.
-You will also be able to enjoy being looked after in our state-of-the-art facilities with a selection of films, television and games to choose from, and all of your meals prepared for you.Read Louise’s story
+You will also be able to enjoy being looked after in our state-of-the-art facilities with a selection of films, television and games to choose from, and all of your meals prepared for you.Read Sam’s story

 Comprehensive health check